Managing a Kubernetes cluster

 environment variable.

-For example, if you want to retain the original filename exactly as downloaded, you will type something like the following:
+For example, if you want to retain the original filename exactly as downloaded, you might type something like the following:

 export KUBECONFIG=~/.kube/kubeconfig--<cluster_name>--<region_name>--<project_id>.yaml